 Import Bank Statement

 If you can download your bank statement from your bank and save it to wherever you normally save downloaded files on your computer, you can simply click the Get Statement button while in your Bank Register or in the Reconcile Accounts window to read your bank statement into your AccountEdge company file.
-AccountEdge will mark all matched transactions as reconciled, saving you the time and trouble.
-If you use the new advanced bank reconciliation feature, which is available in the 2013 version of AccountEdge, you can establish rules so AccountEdge can match bank statement transactions to dynamically-created bank register transactions.
+AccountEdge will mark all matched transactions as reconciled, saving you time and trouble.
+If you use the advanced bank reconciliation feature, which is available as of the 2013 version of AccountEdge, you can establish rules so AccountEdge can match bank statement transactions to dynamically-created bank register transactions.

 Bank statements in the formats of OFX, .QFX, .QIF, .OFC and QBO can be read by AccountEdge.